Vernazza – Our second stop in Cinque Terre – Italy

 Vernazza - Cinque Terre

-Vernazza is the second most northerly of the five Cinque Terre villages.
-Perhaps it is also the most famous, as images of the sweet little village often serve as a model for not only Liguria - but the whole of Italy.
-Here are all the ingredients needed to mix the perfect mix of Italy.
-Pastel-colored houses with dark green shutters that shut out the warm rays of the sun.
-The laundry that shamelessly hangs on clothespins outside the window.
+In Vernazza, you will find all the ingredients needed to mix the perfect mix of Italy.
+Pastel-colored houses with dark green shutters that block out the warm rays of the sun.
+The laundry hanging unashamedly on clothespins outside the window.
 The small terraces that are bursting with pots of citrus fruits and olive trees.
-Outdoor seating under large umbrellas and more gelato shops than 7-eleven kiosks.
-Italy simply.
-Enjoyment of life on all levels.
+Outdoor seating under large parasols and more gelato shops than 7-Eleven kiosks.
+Simply Italy.
+Enjoying life on all levels.

 Vernazza - Cinque Terre